ShresthPandey313/DocxPdf-Converter/README.md

 - Backend-focused tool (no GUI) for automation use cases
 - Packaged as standalone Windows executable using PyInstaller
 - Distributed using a custom Windows installer (Inno Setup)
-- Suitable for batch processing and internal tooling
+- Suitable for batch processing and internal tooling.

 ## Tools